Royal Botanical Gardens

 More about Royal Botanical Gardens

-In addition to a gorgeous contemporary landscape, the Royal Botanical Gardens also have an historical flair.
-The David Braley and Nancy Gordon Rock Garden, for example, was built in 1932 as one of RBG’s first sites.
+Dive into the history of the gardens.
+The David Braley and Nancy Gordon Rock Garden was built in 1932 as one of RBG’s first sites.
 After undergoing monumental changes, the Rock Garden now stands as both a memorial to RBG’s humble beginnings and a testament to its willingness to embrace the future.
 The limestone steps and beautifully constructed ponds and streams make the Rock Garden one of RBG’s more special—and oldest—locations.

-Slow down with a cup of tea at the Greenhouse Cafe, the Rock Garden Cafe or the Turner Pavilion Teahouse, all open seasonally.
-Each of these on-site restaurants boasts seasonal ingredients and curated menus that will accent your day at the gardens perfectly.
-If tea and cheese boards aren’t your thing, check out Russell Williams Family Restaurant for all-day breakfast and comfort foods.
-In Hamilton, grab a bite at Delirious Burger Company for indulgent fare or Earth to Table: Bread Bar Locke for one of the locals’ favorite pizzas.
+Savour a cup of tea at the Greenhouse Cafe, the Rock Garden Cafe or the Turner Pavilion Teahouse, all open seasonally.
+Each of these on-site restaurants boasts seasonal ingredients and curated menus, including cheese boards.

-The Royal Botanical Gardens are also surrounded by several other conservation areas, like the Dundas Valley Conservation Area and the Borer’s Falls Conservation Area, where you can continue a day of trail walks and check out some of Hamilton’s famous waterfalls.
+The Royal Botanical Gardens are also surrounded by several other conservation areas, like the Dundas Valley Conservation Area and the Borer’s Falls Conservation Area, where you can check out some of Hamilton’s famous waterfalls.
 The Smokey Hollow Waterfall, a tall, rushing fall in natural bush forest, is a nearby attraction visible from the viewing platform at the end of an intermediate hiking trail.